nimbix/jarvice-helm/scripts/README.md

-                                    (must be greater than --eks-nodes) --eks-nodes-vol-size <number>     Size of the nodes' EBS volume in GB (default: 100) --install-nvidia-plugin           Install kubernetes device plugin if
+                                    (must be greater than --eks-nodes) --eks-nodes-vol-size <number>     Size of the nodes' EBS volume in GB (default: 100)
-                                    --eks-node-type has Nvidia GPUs
-                                    (initial deploy only, optional)

 See the following link for available EC2 instance types (--eks-node-type): https://aws.amazon.com/ec2/instance-types/